AlexMcComb/react-roadkill-3d/README.md

 ## React 3D Roadkill Map App

 <h3> An app created from roadkill data across the state with React and Deck.GL allows users to explore and filter the data with ancillary layers and an awesome 3D visualization of where the incidents occured.

+Created as an exploratory project for the State of Utah DWR
 </h3>

 ## Demo